 Embracing Complexity with Christina Schulman & Dr. Laura Maguire

-In this episode of the Prodcast, we are joined by guests Christina Schulman (Staff SRE, Google) and Dr. Laura Maguire PhD (Principal Engineer, Trace Cognitive Engineering).
+In this episode of the Prodcast, we are joined by guests Christina Schulman (Staff SRE, Google) and Dr. Laura Maguire (Principal Engineer, Trace Cognitive Engineering).
 They emphasize the human element of SRE and the importance of fostering a culture of collaboration, learning, and resilience in managing complex systems.
 They touch upon topics such as the need for diverse perspectives and collaboration in incident response, the necessity of embracing complexity, and explore concepts such as aerodynamic stability, and more.

 Embracing Complexity with Christina Schulman & Dr. Laura Maguire